 When candidates have successfully checked, they are directed to a page that reads “Ready for launch!’
 Then, within ten minutes, they will be greeted by a proctor, and the test can begin when all requirements and conditions are met.
 The entire process may take a while, so patience is required.

 The price of the online proctored exam changed.
-Online testing is usually $6.99 per subject, more expensive than traditional testing, but the price varies from state to state.
+Online testing used to be some $6 per subject more expensive than traditional testing, but now, most states charge the same for online and on-site testing.
+Check this post for details: The price varies from state to state.

 Preparation is and remains key to sitting for the GED exam successfully, so use this website’s free online video lessons and practice tests to get all set fast!